madalinpopa/books/the_programmers_brain/Notes.md

 - Plan knowledge, on the other hand, represents understanding what a programmer planned when they created the program or what they were aiming to achieve.
 - According to Penningtonâ€™s model, text structure knowledge relates to surface-level understanding of parts of the program, such as knowing what a keyword does or knowing the role of a variable.

+## Chapter 8
+- Knowledge you already have stored in your LTM can be transferred to new situations.
+Sometimes existing knowledge helps you learn faster or perform new tasks better.
+This is called positive transfer.
+- Transfer of knowledge from one domain to another can also be negative, which happens when existing knowledge interferes with learning new things or executing new tasks.
+- You can use positive transfer to learn new things more effectively by actively searching for related information in your LTM (for example, by elaboration, as covered earlier in the book).
+- You may hold misconceptions, which occur when you are sure you are right but are actually wrong.
+- Misconceptions are not always addressed by simply realizing or being told you are wrong.
+For misconceptions to be fixed, you need a new mental model to replace the old, wrong model.
+- Even if you have learned a correct model, there is always the risk you will fall back to using the misconception.
+- Use tests and documentation within a codebase to help prevent misconceptions.